PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 The build process creates the following files (which you need later):

 * **A full disk image**: This is a compressed image of the entire flash.
-Once decompressed, this image can be directly written to storage media, and initializes the device's storage with a full set of disk partitions and an initial version of firmware.
+Once decompressed, this image can be directly written to storage media, and initializes device storage with a full set of disk partitions and an initial version of firmware.

-<span class="tips">**Tip:** The image is created by the build process using the Wic tool from OpenEmbedded.
+  <span class="tips">**Tip:** The image is created using the Wic tool from OpenEmbedded.
 For more information about Wic, see [the Yocto Mega Manual](https://www.yoctoproject.org/docs/latest/mega-manual/mega-manual.html#creating-partitioned-images-using-wic).</span>

 * **A block map of the full disk image**: This is a file containing information about which blocks of the uncompressed full disk image actually need to be written to the IoT device.
 Some blocks of the image represent unused storage space that does not actually need to be written.
 * **A root filesystem archive**: This is a compressed `.tar` archive, which you need when you update the device firmware (this topic is covered [in the next tutorial]()).